Computational investigations of a multi-class traffic flow model: mean-field and microscopic dynamics: Introduction

 \subsection{Paper contribution}

-While most of the theoretical developments regarding the one-class micro-macro and macro-micro bridges are those of \cite{huang_game-theoretic_2020}, we extend and provide original contributions in several respects.
-From the modeling part, the original single-class framework is extended to a multi-class traffic model, adapting to multi-class traffic requirements and assumptions; we have as well investigated three different scenarios regarding initial two-class, cars and trucks, layout.
-From the computational methodological viewpoint, we use LGMRES with viscous regularization, in a HPC environment, allowing us to address large scale discretizations.
+Starting from the theoretical developments regarding the one-class micro-macro and macro-micro bridges of \cite{huang_game-theoretic_2020}, we extend and provide original contributions in several respects.
+From the modeling part, the original single-class single-lane framework is extended to a multi-class single-lane traffic model, adapting to multi-class traffic requirements and assumptions (leaving it for future work to address multi-lane and collision avoidance extensions).

+We have as well investigated three different scenarii regarding initial two-class, cars and trucks, layout.
+From the computational methodological viewpoint, we use LGMRES with viscous regularization, in a HPC environment, allowing us to address large scale simulations, namely solving several loops of non-linear systems of up to 88,000,000 unknowns.

 We provide several original comparisons of macroscopic Nash mean-field speeds with their microscopic versions, and for cost functionals as well, allowing us to computationally validate the so-called $\epsilon-$Nash approximation, with rates slightly better than theoretically expected.

-The organization of the paper is as follows: In section \ref{section2}, we model the two-class traffic problem at both macro and micro levels and establish the connection between them.
-In section \ref{section3}, we explore crucial computational methods for designing our algorithm.
-Finally, in section \ref{section4}, we showcase numerical results.

 \begin{small}

 \end{small}